William Giles Harding: Career

 Harding was a staunch supporter of the Confederate States of America and donated US$500,000 to the Confederate States Army to support the war.
 Prior to the American Civil War of 1861–1865, he had attained the rank of Brigadier General in the Tennessee State Militia.
 He headed the Military and Financial Board of Tennessee at the beginning of the Civil War, until his arrest by Union authorities in 1862 after Union forces took over the state and occupied it.
 Harding was imprisoned by Federal authorities in Fort Mackinac on Mackinac Island in Lake Huron, Michigan for six months.

 While he was imprisoned, Elizabeth Harding worried about supporting all the people at Belle Meade.
-In addition to her own family of three, her sister Mary McGavock Southall; stock manager William Hague; farm manager James Beasley and his family of seven; Rachael Noris, a free mulatto woman; and 137 slaves were all living at Belle Meade.
+In addition to her own family of three, her sister Mary McGavock Southall; stock manager William Hague; farm manager James Beasley and his family of seven; Rachael Noris, a free mulatto woman; and 137 enslaved were all living at Belle Meade.
 Harding was released on $20,000 bond and returned to Nashville.

 After the Civil War, Harding inherited the plantation after his father died in 1867.
-He adapted to the emancipation of slaves and paying them for work.
+He adapted to the emancipation of the enslaved and paying them for work.
 While some 72 freedmen chose to continue to work for him, only 15 were living on the plantation in 1870.
 Some moved to a nearby African-American community that formed and was known as Tolbert.
 It still exists.

 Harding agreed to the marriage of his daughter Selene to the widower William Hicks Jackson, a Confederate general, if the couple lived at Belle Meade Plantation.
 After that, he co-managed the property with his son-in-law.
-The Harding-Jackson men became world-renowned thoroughbred horse breeders, later purchasing a top stallion named Iroquois (1878–1899); in 1881 he had been the first American horse to win the prestigious English Epsom Derby.
+The Harding-Jackson men became world-renowned Thoroughbred horse breeders, later purchasing a top stallion named Iroquois (1878–1899); in 1881 he had been the first American horse to win the prestigious English Epsom Derby.

+People He Enslaved

+According to the Nashville Public Library’s Enslaved and Free People of Color Database, Giles Harding is recorded as having enslaved the following people.
+Their ages, when known, and the year the record was created are included.